BACK TO NORMAL?

 Our wellbeing is not a static thing it is affected by risk and protective factors – we make a good start to acknowledge the current challenge and then take active steps to keep ourselves psychologically well.

-The pandemic and isolation measures have been linked to symptoms such as anxiety, anger, confusion, fear, frustration and emotional exhaustion and this will lower our perceived state of health.
+The pandemic, isolation measures and current return to 'normal', have been linked to symptoms such as anxiety, anger, confusion, fear, frustration and emotional exhaustion and this will lower our perceived state of health.

-The incidence of mental health conditions will rise as a result of this situation, how could it not?
+The incidence of mental health conditions has risen as a result of this situation, how could it not?
 Some people will develop symptoms of anxiety and depression and those with existing conditions may find these exacerbated.
-For example the Lancet reported on a study of twenty four Covid 19 isolation cases noting symptoms of Post Traumatic Stress Disorder (PTSD).

-One does not need to be Nostradamus to predict that those who tend towards Obsessional Compulsive Disorder (OCD) may find these times of hand washing and caution about touch tough.
-Nor to predict that those with underlying health anxieties will be made hyper-vigilant.
-That those with Claustrophobia may feel trapped and incarcerated….
+One does not need to be Nostradamus to predict that those who tend towards Obsessional Compulsive Disorder (OCD) may have found the experience very difficult and equally find these times of returning tough.
+Nor to predict that those with underlying health anxieties will likely be hyper-vigilant.

-This is not a negative statement, it is a positive step to recognise this reality and then take appropriate steps to increase the protective factors in our lives.
+Recognising this is a positive step towards taking appropriate steps to increase the protective factors in our lives.

 If you have attended one of training courses you will have gained an understanding of anxiety and its physical effects.
 In brief:our

 When we experience, or perceive, a threat, we release the powerful and fast acting stress hormones adrenaline and cortisol.
-The adrenaline gets us primed for fight or flight - muscle tension, increased heart rate, the urge to empty our bowels, hyper vigilance, jumpy etc. It also makes it hard to concentrate, our breathing may get short and sharp as our diaphragm gets tight (hyper-ventilating, leading to pins and needles and feeling faint) etc – not pleasant!
+The adrenaline gets us primed for fight or flight - muscle tension, increased heart rate, hyper alert, jumpy etc. It also makes it hard to concentrate, our breathing may get short and sharp as our diaphragm gets tight (hypo/hyper-ventilating, leading to pins and needles and feeling faint) etc – not pleasant!

-Right now, many of us are experiencing that threat response and so we need to do things that mitigate against this being a constant state.
-Such a heightened state makes it difficult to increase our feel good chemicals: serotonin, oxytocin, and dopamine and reduces our physical and mental resilience.
+Returning to normal, many of us are experiencing that threat response and so we need to do things that mitigate against this being a constant state.
+This heightened state makes it difficult to increase our feel good chemicals: serotonin, oxytocin, and dopamine and reduces our physical and mental resilience.

 If you are starting to feel overwhelmed then you need to shift your state of mind.

-The World Health Organisation (WHO) urged everyone feeling anxious over coronavirus to eat and sleep well, take part in physical activity, stay in contact with loved ones and avoid using alcohol and drugs as coping mechanisms.
+Working on the basics; the World Health Organisation (WHO) has urged everyone feeling anxious to eat and sleep well, take part in physical activity, stay in contact with loved ones and avoid using alcohol and drugs as a coping mechanism.
+When we are stressed sleep becomes important recovery time.

 You don’t have to be a hippy to chill out and relax, learn techniques like meditation and mindfulness, we have provided a great guidance exercise for you here.